vicsz/spring-boot-versioning-demo/readme.md

 __Simple DEMO of adding GIT SCM information and BUILD information to the actuator info endpoint to easily identify deployed versions!!__

+Highly recommend for all project to be able to precisely tell the exact version of code deployed to an environment as well as build information.

 __Hit the actuator /actuator/info endpoint at:__